Cristi075/cristi075.github.io/_posts/2022-07-17-HTB Business CTF 2022- Perseverance.markdown

 summary: Writeup for the Perseverance challenge from HTB's Business CTF from 2022.
 ---

+[Perseverance](https://ctftime.org/task/22938) was a forensics challenge from HTB's Business CTF (2022).
-For this challenge we got a zip archive that contains some WMI logs.
+For this challenge we got a zip archive that contains some WMI logs and the challenge text mentioned investigating a possible compromise.

-After unziping it, we get a .BTR file, three .MAP files and a .DATA file.
+After unziping the archive that we got, we get a .BTR file, three .MAP files and a .DATA file.
 ![ZIP contents]({{site.baseurl}}/assets/img/HTB_Business_CTF_2022/perseverance/zip_contents.png){: .center-image}

-None of these seem to contain anything interesting after looking at what binwalk finds in them.
+The .BTR and .MAP files don't to contain anything interesting on their own after looking at what binwalk finds in them.

+DATA.OBJ has many interesting strings in it, but at first I wanted to see if there is a way to parse that file.
-However, it looks like there is a python script that can parse the WMI logs: [https://github.com/davidpany/WMI_Forensics](https://github.com/davidpany/WMI_Forensics)
+After a bit of searching, I found out that there are some python scripts that can parse the WMI logs: a good example (the one that I used here) would be [https://github.com/davidpany/WMI_Forensics](https://github.com/davidpany/WMI_Forensics)
 We get that script from github and use python2 to run it and we get a single interesting result.

 ![WMI powershell command]({{site.baseurl}}/assets/img/HTB_Business_CTF_2022/perseverance/wmi_powershell.png){: .center-image}